International Journal of Environmental Impacts

 The publication discusses whether some forms of development are compatible with environmental protection, particularly in cases of possible serious contamination and toxicity.
 The management of air, water and soil contamination is one of the most challenging issues facing the international community.

-Waste Management is one of the key problems of modern society due to the ever expanding volume and complexity of discarded domestic and industrial products.
+Waste Management is one of the key problems of modern society due to the ever-expanding volume and complexity of discarded domestic and industrial products.
 A major cause of concern are the impacts of waste on health and the environment.

 Contributions related to case studies allow learning from past failures, to avoid repeating similar mistakes, while attempting to prevent emerging threats to environmental and ecological systems.

 The Journal provides a platform for researchers and professionals involved in Environmental Impact to exchange knowledge and gain an insight into the state of the art in the current technologies, methodologies and solutions in environmental impact management as they are being developed and applied in different regions around the world.
-Authors include a wide variety of stakeholders from research and academia, to professionals in industry, as well as government organisations.
+Authors include a wide variety of stakeholders from research and academia, to professionals in the industry, as well as government organisations.

-Papers on the following topics, in accordance with the aims and objectives of the journal are welcome:
+Papers on the following topics, in accordance with the aims and objectives of the journal, are welcome:

 - Environmental policies and planning

 - Social impact